wonderbird/TestProcessWrapper/README.md

 To compile, test and run this project the latest [.NET SDK](https://dotnet.microsoft.com/download) is required on your machine.
 For calculating code metrics I recommend [metrix++](https://github.com/metrixplusplus/metrixplusplus).
 This requires [Python](https://www.python.org/).
-If you'd like to contribute, then please use the [dotnet format](https://github.com/dotnet/format#how-to-install) command as described below.
+If you'd like to contribute, then please use the [dotnet csharpier .](https://csharpier.com/) command as described below.

 To use the `TestProcessWrapper` library and to run the unit tests you need the following tools installed: